tjosephcarroll/se-lab18/container/lab1/README.md

     * Default everything else
     * Once the instance is up and running check Docker is installed with any command you know
     * Run your container :)
-    	- you'll need to log in to the registry (Docker Hub where you pushed it)
+    	- You'll need to log in to the registry (Docker Hub where you pushed it)
-    	- make sure the container is marked as public (in Docker Hub - Settings) if it does not work
+    	- Make sure the container is marked as public (in Docker Hub - Settings) if it does not work
-    	- run it!
+    	- Run it!
 Don't pull it.

 ```